Keikyū Airport Line: History

-On 28 June 1902, the Keihin Railway opened the gauge Anamori Line from Kamata to Anamori Station (穴守駅) (close to the present-day Tenkūbashi Station), electrified at 600 V DC.
-In 1904, the line was regauged to in conjunction with the regauging of the Keikyu Main Line.
-The entire line was double-tracked in 1910.
+On 28 June 1902, the Keihin Railway opened the Anamori Line from Kamata to Anamori Station (穴守駅), located near the present-day site of Tenkūbashi Station.
+The line was electrified at 600 V DC.
+In 1904, the line was regauged to in conjunction with the Keikyu Main Line, and the entire route was double-tracked by 1910.

-The line was built to transport the visitors of Anamori Inari Shrine which was located in front of Anamori Station.
-Keihin Railway built a baseball park, tennis court, swimming pool, amusement park nearby to help increase the users of the line.
-In 1931, Haneda Airport opened 500 m north of Anamori Station.
+The line was constructed primarily to serve visitors to Anamori Inari Shrine, located in front of Anamori Station.
+To increase ridership, Keihin Railway developed leisure facilities in the surrounding area, including a baseball park, tennis courts, a swimming pool, and an amusement park.
+In 1931, Haneda Airport opened approximately 500 m north of Anamori Station.

-The line was the primary rail route to Haneda Airport (via Anamori Station) until 1945, when the airport was taken over by the United States Armed Forces.
-The line was converted back to single track in order to make way for a parallel freight line.
-Service to the airport island resumed on 20 April 1956 when the line was extended to a new Haneda Airport Station (present-day Tenkūbashi Station), and from 1 November 1963 the line was renamed the Airport Line.
-It was not commonly used to access the airport for many years, as frequencies were limited and no through services to central Tokyo were offered, in comparison to the Tokyo Monorail which provided direct service from Hamamatsucho to the airport terminal beginning in 1964.
+The Anamori Line became the primary rail route to Haneda Airport until 1945, when the airport was taken over by the United States Armed Forces.
+The line was subsequently reduced to single track to accommodate a parallel freight line.
+On 1 November 1963, it was renamed the Airport Line.
+Despite this designation, the line was not widely used for airport access due to limited service frequency and the absence of through services to central Tokyo, particularly after the opening of the Tokyo Monorail in 1964, which provided direct service from Hamamatsuchō to the airport terminal.

-Haneda Airport was significantly expanded with a new terminal in 1993, and Keikyu received government permission to serve the new terminal as the monorail alone was deemed to have inadequate capacity.
-From 18 November 1998, the Airport Line was extended from Tenkūbashi to Haneda Airport Station (present-day Haneda Airport Terminal 1·2 Station), allowing direct service between the airport and major stations such as Shinagawa and Yokohama.
-Haneda Airport International Terminal Station opened on 21 October 2010.
+Rail service to the airport island resumed in April 1993, when the line was extended across the river to a new Haneda Airport Station at the present-day site of Tenkūbashi Station.
+That year, Haneda Airport underwent significant expansion with the opening of a new terminal, and Keikyu received government approval to serve the facility after the monorail was deemed to have insufficient capacity.
+On 18 November 1998, the Airport Line was further extended from Tenkūbashi to Haneda Airport Station (now Haneda Airport Terminal 1·2 Station), enabling direct services between the airport and major stations such as Shinagawa and Yokohama.
+An infill station serving the International Terminal, named Haneda Airport International Terminal Station (now Haneda Airport Terminal 3 Station), opened on 21 October 2010.

-Keikyu teamed up with Sega to decorate a special limited edition "Sonic the Hedgehog/Puyo Puyo" train which ran on the Keikyu Airport line from 14 November 2016 to 17 December 2016 to celebrate the 25th anniversary for both games.
-The train was part of the Keikyu 2100 series' "Keikyu Blue Sky Train" livery and featured images of Sonic, Tails, Knuckles, Amy, Shadow, Silver, Eggman and Carbuncle as well as a collection of the game's expressive stacking blobs.
-In addition, signs at the Airport Line's Otorii Station, the closest stop to the site of Sega's original office prior to 2018, were featuring special images honoring the games.

-From the timetable revision effective 25 November 2023, all "Airport Express" services will be renamed to "Express" while abandoning the airplane symbology used on these services.

 Future plans

-Service levels are expected to be increased following the completion of tail tracks at Haneda Airport Terminal 1·2 Station.
+Service levels are expected to increase following the completion of tail tracks at Haneda Airport Terminal 1·2 Station.